Join Us

 Flu Vaccine.
 This may not work for you as well as for people without CLL, but it should offer at least some protection.
 You should have this vaccine annually.
 Your close family should be vaccinated too as this will protect them from getting flu and from passing it on to you.

 Pneumonia.
 For pneumococcus, modern practice for CLL patients is to give two vaccines some time apart.
-These are known as Prevnar-13 (child vaccine) and the usual Pneumovax-23.
+These are known as Prevnar-13 or 15 (child vaccine) which should be given at least 2 months before Pneumovax-23.
 You should talk to your CLL consultant about having these.
 Your G.P. may not be aware of this.
 It is not necessary to have this vaccine annually.
 Your doctor will advise when you may need to renew it.

 Shingles.
 The only vaccination currently available for people with blood cancer is the non-live vaccine Shingrix.
 Until September 2023 it can be given only to people aged 70 – 79, but from September it will be available from age 50, with no upper limit.
 You can find more about shingles here.